michaelwest/michaelwest.github.io/posts/simplednd.md

   - Weapons or spells may put a character or enemy into a state (e.g. on fire, poisoned) that does a bit more damage in subsequent turns.
 - **Cover**: Partial cover behind an obstacle gives +2 AC, full cover prevents attack.
 - **Dying**: The nature of these rules is that stakes should generally be lower than real D&D, and the risk of true character death minimised.
 At 0 HP, a character falls unconscious.
 Each turn, they lose 2 HP unless healed or stabilised.
 The DM may choose to set a threshold where the character actually dies.
+- **Morale**: At the DM's discretion, players may be required to make a CHA save (DC as appropriate to odds) or start to flee.
+Enemies can flee or surrender at DM's discretion.

 ## Spells